aspose-words/Aspose.Words-API-References-Tutorials/content/english/net/working-with-list/restart-list-number/_index.md

 DocumentBuilder builder = new DocumentBuilder(doc);
 ```

-## Step 2: Creating and Customizing the First List
+## Step 2: Create and Customize Your First List

-Next, create a list based on an existing template, then customize its levels:
+Next, we'll create a list based on a template and customize its appearance.
+In this example, we're using the Arabic number format with parentheses.

 ```csharp
 List list1 = doc.Lists.Add(ListTemplate.NumberArabicParenthesis);